greg-js/clg/README.md

 - `-s`/`--source`: explicitly specify a single source directory
 - `-d`/`--dir`/`--directory`: you probably have subfolders in your source director{y,ies}.
 Select only a specific subdirectory by using this option
 - `-t`/`--type`: specify a file extension.
 In effect this overwrites your `types` for a single query
+- `-k`/`--apropos` (boolean): when set, your search terms will test your post's entire body

 Examples:

 ```
 clg edit
 clg edit cool post
+clg edit great content -k
 clg edit -d articles
 clg edit -t html
 clg edit app -d scripts -t js